 for your Bhutan travel package tour, you need extra money for your shopping and personal expenses.
 Bhutan’s currency is called Ngultrum (Nu), the easy way to exchange the money as the Airport counter and Banks in the city centers.
 There are few . .
 ATMs outlets in major towns but sometimes they don’t work for foreigners card.
 So the best way is to bring cash USD and change it into local currency. in big hotels and restaurants, handicraft shops you can pay by credit card although they ca chare the credit card fee from 3 to5 %. the Bhutani money is not changeable outside the country so make sure if you have some left change back to USD. if you have some Indian rupees, it also works in Bhutan they don’t’ accept 1000 bills though.

 Note: please make sure to bring the new and clean notes, Bhutan banks, and money changers don’t’ accept the old and tear USD notes.

-During the Bhutan tour, you need to bring loose, comfortable clothes and walking shoes for your touring trip.
+During the Bhutan visit, you need to bring loose, comfortable clothes and walking shoes for your touring trip.
 Dress in Bhutan tends to be very casual.
 For women, pants (not tight) and skirts are appropriate.
-Here are the some suggestion for your packing tips.
+Here are some suggestions for your packing tips.